Affordable daycare grants for single moms

 |They do not regulate daycare fees in the US.
 The article by Max Gulker in the American Institute for Economic Research paints quite a gloomy picture.

 The average annual cost of childcare in Massachusetts is 65% of what an average single-parent family earns.
-The child-to-staff ratios differ significantly from state to state: for example, the proportion of child to staff in Maine, New York is 5:1 as opposed to 12:1 in Louisiana and Mississippi.
+The child-to-staff ratios differ significantly from state to state: for example, the proportion of child-to-staff in Maine, New York is 5:1 as opposed to 12:1 in Louisiana and Mississippi.

 He poses whether childcare is a luxury item or whether they should subsidize it.